digiaiiris/zabbix-agent/README.md

 NOTE!
 Do not leave any backup files etc. under /etc/zabbix/zabbix-agend.d/ because all the files in the directory are considered as actual configuration files and loaded by Zabbix Agent.

-# How to Release a New Version (for Digia Pulssi Developers)
+# How to Release a New Version (for Digia Iiris Developers)

-Update PULSSI_RELEASE_VERSION in Dockerfile files (see below).
+Update IIRIS_RELEASE_VERSION in Dockerfile files (see below).

 Run the build script in the repository root directory: